 No big deal, right?

-Step 1 is the most high-pressure exam you’ll take on the road to residency, but you’re completely capable of passing this exam and getting a high score.
+Well, take it from us: you’re completely capable of passing this exam and getting a high score.
 You are a medical student: you’ve come this far and with the right plan you’ll make it all the way.
 Osmosis has your back!

 In this guide we’ll be covering everything (and we mean everything) about USMLE Step 1, including: